-2. If the trust has capital losses in excess of capital gains for any tax year:

-a.
-The excess of the net short-term capital loss over the net long-term capital gain for that year is a short-term capital loss in the next tax year.
+- 1. If the trust has capital losses in excess of capital gains for any tax year: - a.
+The excess of the net short-term capital loss over the net long-term capital gain for that year is a short-term capital loss carryover to the next tax year. - b.
+The excess of the net long-term capital loss over the net short-term capital